 Park Hills has conveniences, recreation and charming homes

 Park Hills is a mostly residential community with some well-rated private schools and a notable offering of English-influenced homes.
-The city of about 3,000 people is also located off Interstate 71, which provides a fast and direct path to downtown Cincinnati.
+The city of about 3,000 is also located off Interstate 71, which provides a direct path to downtown Cincinnati.
 “It’s very charming, very quiet and truly, truly a bedroom community,” says Teresa Gillum, a Realtor with eXp Realty.
 “In that whole area, you’re so close to downtown [Cincinnati], but you feel that you’re in a little community so far away from the hustle and bustle of downtown Cincinnati.
 That is one of the biggest pulls for that community.”
 Additionally, Park Hills borders Devou Park, which spans over 700 acres and includes a museum and golf course among its attractions.
 “That’s a big pull for Park Hills because that course sits right in the community, as well,” Gillum says.

 Homes show classic and modern styles